Chapter 9 Effect sizes from publications

 Scenario: A researcher reports a repeated-measures design on weight loss but does not report the \(d\)-value, mean difference, or standard deviation for the differences.
 He does, however, report mean and standard deviation for before and after the weight loss program.
 As well, he reports the correlation between before diet weights and after diet weights.
 The mean weight before the diet was M = 140 lbs, SD = 5 whereas after the diet the mean weight was 132 lbs, SD = 6.
 The correlation between time 1 and time 2 weights was \(r\) =.80.

 In order to understand what the M = 140 lbs, SD = 5 refers to, consider the following situation.
 The participants “weigh in” at time 1.
 They diet for three months.
-Then they “weight out” at time 2.
+Then they “weigh out” at time 2.
 There are now two columns (time1, time2) with weight information.
 We can create a third column, called diff, by subtracting time 1 weight from time 2 weights.
 That is, diff = time 2 weight - time 1 weight.
 The new diff column indicates how the weights for each person have changed over the diet.

 The researcher reports descriptive statistics (M, SD) for the time 1 and time 2 columns but nothing about the diff column.
-We can, however, figure the the mean of the diff column, \(bar{x}_{diff}\), and the standard deviation of the diff column, \(s_{diff}\), from the information provided.
+We can, however, figure the mean of the diff column, \(bar{x}_{diff}\), and the standard deviation of the diff column, \(s_{diff}\), from the information provided.

 Recall the formula for repeated measures \(d\)-value: